-To obtain a Special Borrower’s Card, please fill out this form, or contact:
+To request a Special Borrower’s Card, please fill out the form below.

 Library materials may be renewed one (1) time, provided a hold or recall has not been requested by another library user.
 All circulating library materials are subject to recall by other library users.
 Library materials may be renewed online via the USF Libraries’ website or in person at the Tampa Library Circulation Desk.
 All renewals are subject to immediate recall if requested by another library user.

 Circulating library materials may be returned through the book return station located on the wall outside the library’s exit doors or to the front desk.

 Overdue Fines and Replacement Charges

 The Tampa Library assesses fines for overdue library materials and overdue recalled library materials at the rate of $0.50 per day for books.
 Overdue library materials or overdue fines will block the use of the Special Borrower’s Card until the item is returned and/or the overdue fine is paid.
 The Tampa Library charges for replacement costs of lost or damaged library materials.
 Lost or damaged library materials should be reported at the Library’s Circulation Desk as soon as possible.